RishiVora/nixos-dots/notes.md

 - [ ] devenv/direnv workflow
 - [x] nixos-rebuild switch logging (make a logfile with deployment timestamp and commit it)
 - [ ] nixify adding `"password-store":"gnome-libsecret"` in `.vscode/argv.json`
+- [ ] make program to for find and open; and remove the ton of aliases